 Providing support and technical assistance to communities to ensure administrative and elected officials are informed and knowledgeable about current issues.
-This has included serving as an interim administrator for the Town of Inman in the past year, conducting several staffing searches for administrators and other key staff members, helping with preparation of budgets, and utility operations analysis.
+This has included providing ongoing consulting for the Town of Pickens new administrator in the past year, conducting several staffing searches for administrators and other key staff members, helping with preparation of budgets, and utility operations analysis.
 Staff will continue to engage with elected officials and City/County Administrators to discuss needs and challenges in their communities and look for opportunities to assist with meeting those challenges where appropriate.